Back to drug safety directory

 Colchicine and ketamine are compatible.
 The relevant flag isn't a KAP interaction — it's reminding patients about colchicine's narrow therapeutic index and severe toxicity if combined with strong CYP3A4 inhibitors (clarithromycin, Paxlovid, itraconazole, ketoconazole).
 Colchicine toxicity is multi-system and life-threatening; that interaction is independent of KAP but worth knowing about.
 Used for acute gout, gout prophylaxis, FMF, and recurrent pericarditis.

-If you take Colcrys regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Colcrys regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Colcrys interacts with ketamine